 - Health information as if relates to your benefit entitlement

-BPA collects information about your earnings and work history from your Employer(s).
-Local Union(s) may also provide BPA with updates of the personal information listed above.
-BPA may also collect other information in order to determine your eligibility for benefits.
+WA Health collects information about your earnings and work history from your employer(s).
+Local union(s) may also provide WA Health with updates of the personal information listed above.
+WA Health may also collect other information in order to determine your eligibility for benefits.

 Who collects this personal information?

-- BPA collects personal information on behalf of the Board of Trustees.
+- WA Health collects personal information on behalf of the Board of Trustees.

-- BPA will explain the need for information, will limit the collection of information to what is needed, and will use information for those purposes only.
+- WA Health will explain the need for information, will limit the collection of information to what is needed, and will use information for those purposes only.

 - You and your eligible dependents’ consent may be expressed or implied.